cdl-geneseo/geneseo-dictionary/D/Drakeling.md

 # Drakeling

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Drakeling

 Created by  Unknown User (kec3), last modified on Nov 29, 2010

 KChapman and ABelliard, 2010:  Noun.
 Term coined in our History of the English Language class for any student who purposely takes a class just because it is taught by Dr. Drake, no matter what time of day it is given.